Is Your Relationship Weighing You Down?

 It came as no surprise to me that she was in a toxic relationship and was only staying with her partner because of the kids.
 ‘In 5 years time when the youngest is out of school, then I’ll leave him.
 I just can’t put them through this right now.’

-Unfortunately, the hypnotherapy had no effect of Lisa, and we parted ways.
+Unfortunately, the hypnotherapy in Melbourne had no effect of Lisa, and we parted ways.
 I told her that when she was ready, all the work we had done in our sessions would kick in and not only would she lose weight, she would keep it off.

 Lisa Got Rid Of The Problem